pestrela/music/traktor/README.md

 See also the [most popular DJ softwares census](../census_graphs).

-## Why I moved to BOME midi mapping
+##

-As [explained above](#Why-is-Traktor-my-software-of-choice:-c)-Advanced-MIDI-mapping-and-Lots-of-FX), Traktor mapping rocks.\
+# Mappings

-Sadly I've hit its limits multiple times :).
-It also lacks essential features required on the [DDJ-1000 screens mapping](ddj_1000_traktor_mapping).
+## Why I moved to BOME midi mapping: Impossible features

-* **Impossible features in Traktor:**
+As [explained above](#Why-is-Traktor-my-software-of-choice:-c)-Advanced-MIDI-mapping-and-Lots-of-FX), Traktor mapping rocks.
+However it lacks essential features required on the [DDJ-1000 screens mapping](ddj_1000_traktor_mapping).

 * **#1: 14-bit out messages**: Trakor supports *receiving* high resolution midi messages.
 I need to *send* them as well [on my DDJ-1000 mapping](../ddj/1%20MIDI%20codes/DDJ-1000RB%20-%20MIDI%20Messages.pdf)
 * **#2: Sequence of Events**: For PadFX, I *first* need to change the FX, and *then* need to turn it on.
 This is not something Traktor support; both actions are tried simultaneously resulting in something else.
 More info: page 88 of the [Rudi Elephant mapping](various/RUDI-Js%20ELEPHANT%20TSI%20for%20VCI-400SE%20%2B%20Maschine%20(MK1)%20%2B%20BCR%202000%20v2.0.pdf).
 * **#3: Timers**: Something simple as end-of-track blinking require timers to schedule actions for later.
 Same story for [vinyl break on the play/pause nutton](https://www.youtube.com/watch?v=EPnmyDiaJTE), as implemented by [Traktor Mapping Service](http://traktormappingservice.com/)
-  * **#4: Any event as a conditional**: Some events can be inputs to conditionals, like "is in active loop".
+* **#4: Any event as a Conditional**: Some events can be inputs to conditionals, like "is in active loop".
 However many events are missing, for example "which deck is master."
-To implement this, please see page 87 of the [Rudi Elephant mapping](various/RUDI-Js%20ELEPHANT%20TSI%20for%20VCI-400SE%20%2B%20Maschine%20(MK1)%20%2B%20BCR%202000%20v2.0.pdf).\
+To implement this, please see page 87 of the [Rudi Elephant mapping](various/RUDI-Js%20ELEPHANT%20TSI%20for%20VCI-400SE%20%2B%20Maschine%20(MK1)%20%2B%20BCR%202000%20v2.0.pdf).

-\
+## Why I moved to BOME midi mapping: Traktor Limits

-* **Possible features in Traktor (with a lot of hacking!):**
+Also, I've also hit the limits of Traktor mappings multiple times.
+Below are the features that are possible in Traktor but only by significantly increasing the mapping complexity.

 * **A) More modifiers**: I use a lot more than [8 modifiers](https://www.native-instruments.com/forum/threads/controllerism-more-modifiers-more-bits-more-conditions.329045/).
 I use a lot more than 3 bits per modifier state.
 To go around this I add a lot of complexity to my mappings.
 * **B) More conditionals**: I use a lot more than [2 conditions in my mappings](https://www.native-instruments.com/forum/threads/add-3rd-slot-for-modifier-conditions-in-controller-manager.325569/#post-1622169).
 To go around this I [squeezed multipe states into each modifier](https://www.traktorbible.com/en/squeezing-modifiers.aspx).
 Again, this added a lot of complexity to my mappings.
 * **C) Global modifiers:** I miss [global modifiers](https://www.native-instruments.com/forum/threads/named-variables-operators.326339/#post-1628411), to link the state in multiple pages.
 More info: page 87 of the [Rudi Elephant mapping](various/RUDI-Js%20ELEPHANT%20TSI%20for%20VCI-400SE%20%2B%20Maschine%20(MK1)%20%2B%20BCR%202000%20v2.0.pdf).
 * **D) Preferences window freeze:** To add more variables, you need to add extra mapping pages.
 Having more than 6 pages [freeze your preferences window](https://www.native-instruments.com/forum/threads/preferences-window-freeze.328315/) **even if they are completely empty**.

-## The future of Traktor mappings
+## How I see the future of Traktor mappings

 A major Traktor strength is the MIDI mappings system.
 Very flexible and powerful.\
 Traktor maps are by far the most popular in https://maps.djtechtools.com \